BSP Roundtable: 2023 MLB Season Predictions

 Saving the best for last?
 You could put it that way, considering the top two teams alone have Mookie Betts, Freddie Freeman, Will Smith, Julio Urías, and Clayton Kershaw in Los Angeles and Yu Darvish, Joe Musgrove, Manny Machado, Xander Bogaerts, Juan Soto, and Fernando Tatis Jr. down the freeway in San Diego.
 Don’t let that overshadow the unpredictable Giants, led by their ace Logan Webb and a whole bunch of hitters who could get hot, including Brandon Crawford, Mike Yastrzemski, and Joc Pederson.

 The Diamondbacks could be a major sleeper this year.
-Arizona lost 110 games in 2021, then finished 22 games better last season (though, it should be noted, still six games under .500).
+Arizona lost 110 games in 2021, then finished 22 games better last season (though, it should be noted, still fourteen games under .500).
 Headlined by Opening Day starter Zac Gallen and the recently-extended rookie Corbin Carroll, Arizona, if bolstered by good years from Ketel Marte, Merrill Kelly, and Madison Bumgarner, could be one of the most exciting teams in MLB.

 That leaves the poor, poor Colorado Rockies, hoping, begging, and wishing for “.500 ball”.
 It’s likely that, despite the best efforts of Kris Bryant, C.J.
 Cron, and Germán Márquez, Colorado begins another rebuilding year in an otherwise burgeoning NL West.